dschinkel/example-tests/README.md

 # example-tests
 Just a repository of example tests where I test drove my code from these tests

+A lot of this currently is based off the Clean Architecture (Uncle Bob Martin / 8th Light).
+You'll see use case interactors, boundary objects (controllers), etc.

 more to come...